openhab/org.openhab.binding.zwave/doc/zipato/zipds01z_3_80.md

 ## Overview

-Door sensor is an intelligent security equipment that can transmit through Z-Wave network and radio waves.
+<p&gtDoor sensor is an intelligent security equipment that can transmit through Z-Wave network and radio waves.
 In the Z-Wave network communications, door sensor can be connected to any Z-Wave gateway.
 Door sensor can send messages to Z-Wave gateway, then realize association with other devices.
-Different countries or areas, the radio frequency is different.

-Each door sensor has a unique ID code.
+Different countries or areas, the radio frequency is different.</p&gt <p&gtEach door sensor has a unique ID code.
 When we add or remove door sensor from gateway, just place it in the Z-Wave network range of gateway.
 Then we can easily find the door sensor through device ID code.
 In the communication with Z-Wave gateway, door sensor can only send messages to Z-Wave gateway, but can not receive messages.
 When alarm is triggered, door sensor would send messages to gateway, then Z-Wave gateway would display the current status of door sensor.
 At the same time, door sensor can realize association with other devices through Z-Wave gateway.
 Door sensor is powered by batteries, with small body, and can be installed on the window or door easily.
-When door or window is open, door sensor would be triggered, then associates with other devices to work, to realize the goal of safety protection.
+When door or window is open, door sensor would be triggered, then associates with other devices to work, to realize the goal of safety protection.</p&gt

 ### Inclusion Information

-ADD DOOR SENSOR TO Z-WAVE NETWORK

-  1. Disassemble the main body of door sensor by pressing the disassemble button, then install battery.
-After making it powered on, please do not operate it within 20 s.
-  2. Place door sensor within Z-Wave network range of gateway.
-  3. Set Z-Wave gateway into inclusion mode (Refer to gateway user manual).
-  4. Press the code button in door sensor three times continuously, then door sensor will enter inclusion mode.
-Meanwhile, LED light would flash red color five times on and off alternately.
-  5. Door sensor will be detected and included in the Z
+<p&gtADD DOOR SENSOR TO Z-WAVE NETWORK</p&gt <ol&gt<li&gtDisassemble the main body of door sensor by pressing the disassemble button, then install battery.
+After making it powered on, please do not operate it within 20 s.</li&gt <li&gtPlace door sensor within Z-Wave network range of gateway.</li&gt <li&gtSet Z-Wave gateway into inclusion mode (Refer to gateway user manual).</li&gt <li&gtPress the code button in door sensor three times continuously, then door sensor will enter inclusion mode.
+Meanwhile, LED light would flash red color five times on and off alternately.</li&gt <li&gtDoor sensor will be detected and included in the Z</li&gt </ol&gt

 ### Exclusion Information

-REMOVE DOOR SENSOR FROM Z-WAVE NETWORK

-  1. Make sure doorsensoris powered on.
-  2. Set Z-Wave gateway into exclusion mode (Refer to gateway user manual).
-  3. Press the code button in door sensor three times continuously, then door sensor will enter exclusion mode.
-Meanwhile, LED light would flash red color five times on and off alternately.
-  4. Wait for gateway to remove the sensor.
+<p&gtREMOVE DOOR SENSOR FROM Z-WAVE NETWORK</p&gt <ol&gt<li&gtMake sure doorsensoris powered on.</li&gt <li&gtSet Z-Wave gateway into exclusion mode (Refer to gateway user manual).</li&gt <li&gtPress the code button in door sensor three times continuously, then door sensor will enter exclusion mode.
+Meanwhile, LED light would flash red color five times on and off alternately.</li&gt <li&gtWait for gateway to remove the sensor.</li&gt </ol&gt

 ### Wakeup Information